What is Measles?

 What are the symptoms?

-The initial symptoms of measles include fever, cough, and runny nose.
-These symptoms are followed in about 2-4 days by a rash.
-The rash usually lasts 5-6 days.
-Severe complications can occur with measles, including pneumonia, encephalitis, and even death.
+The initial symptoms of measles include fever, cough and runny nose.
+In about 2-4 days, these symptoms are followed by a rash that usually lasts 5-6 days.
+Severe complications can occur with measles, including pneumonia, encephalitis (swelling of the brain), and even death.

 Complications caused by the virus can occur in as many as 3 out of 10 cases.
 Complications are most often seen in children under 5 years of age, adults over the age of 20, pregnant women, and individuals with a weakened immune system.